ajnsit/purescript-formless-independent/readme.md

   }
 ```

+Easy-peasy.

+### Step 2:

+Define the **Form** Type.

+Formless doesn't require the type of the form, and the type of the result type to match.

-This is the data type we'll use throughout our application, but our form will have different fields altogether: we want them to provide two email addresses for confirmation purposes, and we don't have an ID for them until the form has been submitted.
+`User` is the result data type we'll use throughout our application, but our form will have different fields altogether: we want them to provide two email addresses for confirmation purposes, and we don't have an ID for them until the form has been submitted.

-Formless requires a specific shape from your `Form` data type.
-You are expected to write a newtype that takes two arguments, `r` and `f` below, and a row containing the fields in your form.
+Formless requires a specific shape from our `Form` data type.
+We are expected to write a newtype that takes two arguments, `r` and `f` below, and a row containing the fields in the form.

 <details>
-  <summary>Expand to read about these two type arguments</summary>
+  <summary>**Expand to read about these two type arguments**</summary>
 The first argument has the kind `(# Type -> Type)` and turns a row of types into a concrete type.
 For example, you can fill in `Record` to get a record; `Record (name :: String)` is the same as `{ name :: String }`.
 However, Formless will often fill in `Variant` internally.
 This lets the library access the entire form at once (`Record`) or a single field (`Variant`) to perform various operations.
 The important thing is that you make sure this variable is left free in your `Form` newtype.

 The second argument has the kind `(Type -> Type -> Type -> Type)` and will be filled in with one of many types Formless uses internally to manage your form.
 It expects an error type, an input type, and an output type for the field in question.